John J. Hanchar, Cornell University/College of Agriculture & Life Sciences/NWNY Dairy, Livestock and Field Crops Program

 - Reported totals may not equal the sum of individual items due to rounding.

-- Sprays & Other Crop Inputs include crop professional fees, machinery hire rent & lease, and others — estimates reflect no spray inputs.
+- Sprays & Other Crop Inputs include: crop professional fees; machinery hire, rent & lease; license and testing fees; drying expenses; and others — estimates reflect no spray inputs.

 - Labor costs reflect labor from hired and, or family and, or owner/operator sources.